SolarScorecard

 Want to add a battery now or within 2–3 years?

-Fronius Gen24 Plus or Huawei SUN2000 hybrid.
+Fronius inverter (Gen24 Plus) or Huawei SUN2000 hybrid.
 Battery-ready from day one, no extra hardware later.

 Complex roof, multiple orientations, or shading issues?